BretStateham/AzureDay-ScenarioLabs/Labs/01-SetupVS2013SQLVM/HOL.md

 	> **Note:** The URL used for the virtual machine corresponds to a DNS name and is subject to standard DNS naming rules.
 Moreover, the name is publicly visible and must therefore be unique.
 The portal ensures that the name is valid by verifying that the name complies with the naming rules and is currently available.
 A validation error will be shown if you enter a name that does not satisfy the rules.

-1. Finally, configure the public endpoints to allow connections from outside the Windows Azure data center into the Cloud Service and it's VMs.
-For this lab, you don't need to change anything.
-Just review them and click the checkmark in the lower right corner to continue.
+1. Finally, configure the public **endpoints** to allow connections from outside the Windows Azure data center into the Cloud Service and it's VMs.
+For this lab, **you don't need to change anything**.
+Just review them and **click the checkmark in the lower right corner** to continue.

 	![06CloudServiceEndpoints](images/06cloudserviceendpoints.png?raw=true "Cloud Service Endpoints")

 	_Cloud Service Endpoint Configuration_

 1. It will take somewhere between **5 to 15 minutes** to fully provision the virtual machine.
 You can monitor the process in the management portal.
-Eventually, the Virtual Machine "STATUS" should read "Running":
+Eventually, the Virtual Machine **"STATUS"** should read **"Running"**:

 	![07VMRunning](images/07vmrunning.png?raw=true "Virtual Machine Running")